DJisaiah/WhosGotItCheapest/README.md

 ## 💡 The Solution

-WhosGotItCheapest is a web platform that:
+Who's Got It Cheapest is a web platform that:
 - Compares grocery prices across major South African retailers, helping students make informed purchasing decisions and stretch their budgets further.
 - Helps students